Tracy Harrison on Metal Toxicity, Health Coaches and the School of Applied Functional Medicine

 As we well know, right?
 You have to be a bit of a deviant in order to be on the edge of anything.
 And that can be rough on your heart.
 And so I really believe in the power of creating a true family where we're all different, but we all see our common mission and lift each other up into that light so that the next day we find the energy, we find the passion to go in and do it again.
 Yeah, it's so true that you said a couple of things that I just want to touch on.

 What does it mean to you to do the work?
-Because you mentioned that about getting in, getting your hands dirty, getting into this training and that, it was almost like a qualifier.
-You're like, when you were describing the school, it's like, yeah, you want people to do the training, you want them to get the knowledge, but you want them to be out there using it.
+Because you mentioned that about getting in, getting your hands dirty, getting into this training. that, was almost like a qualifier.
+You're like, when you were describing the school, it's like, yeah, you want people to do the training.
+You want them to get the knowledge, but you want them to be out there using it.
 Why is that so important that they're doing it on the day to day?
-Yeah, that's awesome question.
+Yeah, that's an awesome question.

 I believe with every cell in my body that there are no quote unquote problems or challenges that humanity faces, that we don't have the collective wisdom and skills to not only manage but to overcome, to master.
 But what I know from personal experience is that when people don't feel well, they can't access their gifts.